🔼The name Lucius: Summary

-The adjective λευκος (leukos) primarily means to be white, and secondarily to shine or glitter.
+The adjective λευκος (leukos) primarily means white, and secondarily shiny or glittery.
+Noun λυχνος (luchnos) means a light (a lamp).
 The Latin verb luceo primarily means to shine and secondarily to be white.
-Noun lux means light or day(-time), and noun lumen means light or brightness
+Noun lux means light or day(-time), and noun lumen means light or brightness.

 The name Lucius means Of Light or Of The Day.
 Note the Lucius-related pun contained in the pseudo-name Lucifer.
 In his lament on how everything is his time had to be marked, labeled and locked to prevent pillaging by nameless slaves, Pliny the Elder reminisces about the good old days when people would have only one slave, who was named after his master.
 The slave of Lucius, namely, would be called Lucipor, which is a contraction of Lucii puer, or Slave(-Boy) Of He Who Pertains To The Light.